intel/intel-one-mono/README.md

 ## Suggesting Edits
+Intel One Mono is currently considered 'feature complete' and not under active development.
 If you have suggestions for edits or additions to the official releases, please email brand_q@intel.com.